Jagiellonian University Medical College: Faculty of Medicine

-In the interest of ensuring the highest quality of teaching, a Conference Center was put into use in 2006.
+A Conference Center was put into use in 2006.
 This facility is meant to accommodate student needs and also serves as a venue for conferences and conventions.

-Faculty of Medicine - School of Medicine in English
+School of Medicine in English

 The School of Medicine in English is a structural unit of the Faculty of Medicine.
 Its first students were admitted in October 1994.
 During the 2008/2009 academic year, over 480 students from five continents and twenty countries were enrolled in the School, with the majority coming from Norway, the US, and Canada.

 The School offers two programs of medicine, taught exclusively in English.
 This first is a 4-year program for graduates of pre-medical college/university programs in the USA/Canada and the second is a 6-year program for graduates of secondary schools.
 Graduates of these programs are conferred a Doctor of Medicine (MD) degree by the Jagiellonian University Faculty of Medicine.
 Academic staff include the most experienced scholars and lecturers at Jagiellonian University, as well as foreign academics from the US, England, Germany, and other countries.

 These English-language programs remain in compliance with Polish and EU standards of teaching, the US Department of Education (Stafford Loan Program), and Medical Board of California.

 Under agreements with different universities, final year students of the School of Medicine in English have the opportunity to complete elective rotations at the following schools: